 |---|---|---|

-| Material & Machining | Higher (hub forging + machining) | Lower |
+| Material & Machining | Higher | Lower |

-| QA / Inspection | Often higher (RT/UT possible/required) | Often lower (surface NDT only) |
+| QA / Inspection | Often higher, with RT/UT possible or required | Often lower, mainly surface NDT |

 Typical Applications

 Weld neck flanges are standard in services where process safety, fatigue resistance, and inspection credibility matter.
-Common use cases include:

-- Oil and gas transmission and high-integrity process piping.
+- Oil and gas transmission and high-integrity process piping

 Advantages of Slip-On Flanges